rbind/njtierney.com/content/post/2023/2023-12-01-long-errors-smell/index.md

 >
 > -   Can control the [name of the function](https://rlang.r-lib.org/reference/topic-error-call.html) shown in the error.

-You should read the $$whole section on error messages$$(<https://style.tidyverse.org/error-messages.html>), they've got great advice on how to write good error messages.
+You should read the [whole section on error messages](https://style.tidyverse.org/error-messages.html), they've got great advice on how to write good error messages.

 # Functions are good

-I will wrap up by emphasising a point about using functions.
-Good **functions can be individually reasoned with**, and used repeatedly across your work.
+I will wrap up by emphasising a point about using functions. **Good functions can be individually reasoned with**, and used repeatedly across your work.
 This means you can write them once, use them many times, and only need to make changes to one place, rather than in many.
 Writing functions helps abstract away details, and helps clarify your code.
 They are an important building block for writing good code that has content that can be easily reasoned with, and extended.

 # End